 Next, we moved down the road a few miles to visit Snowshill (pronounced Snows Hill) Manor, which houses a collection of over 22,000 items collected by Charles Paget Wade.
 Born in the late 19th century to a British family that owned sugar plantations in St. Kitts, Charles was a poor little rich boy who was sent to live with his grandmother for the sake of his education.
 He grew up to be an architect, artist, and poet and, above all, a collector of hand-crafted items.

 His collections include twenty-six Samurai suits (which he purchased from a plumber for £1), clocks, tools, musical instruments, household items, bicycles, furniture, Asian artifacts, costumes, and more.
 Each item in the collection was chosen for color, design, and good craftsmanship.
 If it’s possible for hoarding to become an art form, Charles Paget Wade has mastered it.

-Guests visited him frequently and the ever-theatrical Mr. Wade enjoyed greeting the guests at the door, dressed in one of his costumes and in character.
-Later in the evening Mr. Wade would disappear (possibly through one of the hidden passages he built in the manor house) and would then reappear in a different costume.
+He hosted visitors frequently and, the ever-theatrical Mr. Wade enjoyed greeting the guests at the door, dressed in one of his costumes and in character.
+Later in the evening Mr. Wade would disappear, possibly through one of the hidden passages he built in the manor house, and would then reappear in a different costume.
 Virginia Woolf visited and later complained that she missed her train home because Mr. Wade could not tell her the time.
 Although he had more than a hundred clocks in the house, they were all set to different times so that they could be heard to chime and strike individually, leaving everyone clueless as to what the time really was.
 Queen Mary visited in 1937 and remarked that Mr. Wade himself was the most remarkable part of the collection.
 We couldn’t agree more.